mdkamran-stack/Devops_interview-question-asked_2025/intequestions/AWS_int_prep.md

 ----------------
 Final Result = Deny

+EPAM : Python code asked :

+your team wants quickly audit Iam User and ensure they have all amazon s3 managed policy attached
+requirements:
+write a python script using boto3 that: list all iam users in the account
+for each user checks if the AmazonS3Readonly Access policy is already attached
+if not attaches the policy to the user.

+Ques2: Write a python script that checks if an s3 bucket exist , if not create it bucket name: Kamran region us-east-1

 # 💡 Introduction to Observability
 - Observability is the ability to understand the internal state of a system by analyzing the data it produces, including logs, metrics, and traces.